 My vegetable garden is producing tomatoes by the baskets full.
 Unfortunately, the neighborhood squirrels have found them and started devouring them if I let them even slightly ripen on the vine.

 I figured that they would get the rest of them, so I brought in most of the green ones that the squirrels had not yet managed to get to.
-See my article on how to ripen green tomatoes here.
-But for some, I decided to try my hand at cooking them.
+See my article on how to ripen green tomatoes off the vine indoors here.

-Lets make some fried green tomatoes!
+Lets make a fried green tomatoes recipe!

 I had picked a basket of green ones yesterday and cooked fried green tomatoes last night.
 It was the first time I have had them and I must say, they were delicious.

 They are not the same as having a vine ripened red tomato but at least I have a way to make use of the green ones I pick while I deal with the squirrel problem.

-- 3 medium, firm green tomatoes
+- 6 medium, firm green tomatoes

 - Kosher salt to season